knowit/snappysense/aws-iot-backend/README.md

 device and how to keep the secrets safe, see "Factory provisioning" and "Saving the secrets for later", below.

-TODO: How to do this with the AWS CLI.
+TODO: How to do this with the AWS CLI or something like `dbop`.

 ### Registering a new Thing with the SnappySense backend

-TODO: IMPORTANT: FIXME: How to add the thing to the DynamoDB databases.
+This is covered below under "Setting up the database tables".

 ### Some notes about the security policy (for the specially interested only)